moonslide-app/moonslide/README.md

 ```

 #### Reveal.js Data-Attributes
 You can specify every other keyword on the slide, and it will be directly passed to the HTML-Elemnt of the slide as a data-tag.
 In this way a lot of Reveal.js features can be used.
-These are some possible values, which are available in Reveal.js:
+These are some possible values, which are available in Reveal.js.
+You can also find them inside the toolbar menu `Slide`.

 ```yaml
 ---